 In a Nutshell

 Despite the rise of sophisticated tracking software, the basic 'ping' command remains the most vital tool in a network engineer's arsenal.
-This article deconstructs the <strong>ICMP Echo</strong> mechanism, explores advanced cross-platform syntax for Path MTU Discovery, and provides a framework for interpreting <strong>Round-Trip Time (RTT)</strong> variance in high-reliability industrial networks.
+This article deconstructs the ICMP Echo mechanism, explores advanced cross-platform syntax for Path MTU Discovery, and provides a framework for interpreting Round-Trip Time (RTT) variance in high-reliability industrial networks.
+We explore the 1983 origins of the tool, the mechanics of ICMP tunneling, and the hardware-level differences between Control Plane and Data Plane processing.

 ICMP Echo Diagnostics